 Install outside corner box using (8) 6 trim screws and gun grade mastic 3288023 along the front and top surfaces.
-Place (3) 1 self-drilling screws though top of outside corner box and top lip of gutter end cap.
+Place (3) 1 self-drilling screws through top of outside corner box and top lip of gutter end cap.

-Install the (RH) or when applicable (LH) end cap with (9) 6 trim screws and gun grade mastic 3288023 around the perimeter of the end cap.
+Install the (RH) or when applicable (LH) end cap with (9) (6) trim screws and gun grade mastic 3288023 around the perimeter of the end cap.

-9.17 RIB CONCEALING AND HIGH CAPACITY GUTTER INSTALLATION
+9.16 RIB CONCEALING AND HIGH CAPACITY GUTTER INSTALLATION

 Verify that the roof panel overhang at the eave is 4".
-This dimension will assure that the back lip on the gutter can be attached to the roof panel at (3) three locations, that are 1" in from the end of the panel.
+This dimension will assure that the back lip on the gutter can be attached to the roof panel through the four hole locations, that are 1" in from the end of the panel.

-9.17.2 INSTALL GUTTER END CAP
+9.16.2 INSTALL GUTTER END CAP